gardener/sow/README.md

 - `active`: boolean value indicating whether this component is active in the actual landscape.

+- `proxy`: boolean value the export forwarding should be enabled.
+If active *sow* assumes this component to be a [proxy component](#proxy-components) and forwards the exports of a sole dependency if no local `export.yaml` is present.

 - `plugins`: plugin definitions (see [deployment.yaml](#deploymentyaml))
   called before deployment evaluation (action `prepare`) and after deletion steps (action `cleanup`).